Establish your presence globally with Neeyamo as we help you go beyond borders to manage your international payroll and hire new talent in Argentina.

 13th Month Cycle

 The 13th salary is payable in two installments, one before June 30 and the other before December 18.

-An Employer of Record (EOR) service provider helps you eliminate the hassle of handling complexities while onboarding a new employee in an international location.
-They help bridge the gap that otherwise mandates organizations to have a locally registered entity and a local bank account before making a job offer to an international hire.
+An Employer of Record services / EOR services provider helps you eliminate the hassle of handling complexities while onboarding a new employee in an international location.
+They help bridge the gap that otherwise mandates organizations to have a local registered entity and a local bank account, prior to making a job offer to an international hire.

-An EOR service provider acts as a legal employer, facilitates salary payments, and manages other statutory requirements such as health insurance, payroll taxes, and employee benefits, ensuring compliance with local tax laws and regulations.
+An Employer of Record services / EOR services provider acts as a legal employer, facilitates salary payments, and manages other statutory requirements such as health insurance, payroll taxes, and employee benefits, ensuring compliance with local tax laws and regulations.

-This allows organizations to focus on collaborating with the employee in Argentina for operational tasks, with the knowledge that they have a cost-effective solution to support their global payroll & HR requirements as they continue their global expansion.
+This allows organizations to focus on collaborating with the employee in Rwanda for operational tasks, with the knowledge that they have a cost-effective solution to support their global payroll management & HR requirements as they continue their global expansion.

 HR Mandates and Practices

 Effective from June 1, 2023, the monthly minimum wage is 87,987 pesos, and the hourly minimum wage is 439.94 pesos.

 The minimum unemployment benefit is 24,440 pesos, and the maximum unemployment benefit is 40,734 pesos.

 Overtime hours should not exceed 3 hours per day, 30 hours per month, or 200 hours per year.
 Employees also receive an additional 50% for overtime and 100% for holidays or work performed after 1 PM on Saturdays.